BoA: Attention-aware Post-training Quantization without Backpropagation: Experiments

 \subsection{Weight-Activation Quantization Results}

 We now evaluate the weight-activation quantization performance (see \cref{tab:weight_act_quant_main} and Tables~\ref{tab:weight_act_quant_llama3-8b}-\ref{tab:weight_act_quant_llama3.2-3b} in \cref{appendix:weight_act_quant}).
-As in previous studies~\cite{shao2023omniquant, ma2024affinequant, lin2024duquant, ashkboos2024quarot, liu2024spinquant}, we apply per-token nearest-rounding quantization for input activations and KV caches.
+As in previous studies~\cite{shao2023omniquant, ma2024affinequant, lin2024duquant, ashkboos2024quarot, liu2024spinquant}, we quantize input activations to all linear layers and KV caches with the Min-Max nearest-rounding quantizer where quantization parameters are determined dynamically for each token.
 We use the notation `WxAyKVz' to denote the x-bit weight quantization, y-bit input activation quantization, and z-bit KV cache quantization.
-When measuring the performance of RTN, GPTQ, and the proposed \bptq, we use SpinQuant for the model transformation as SpinQuant outperforms QuaRot by optimizing the transformation for the activation quantization~\cite{liu2024spinquant}.
+In this experiment, when measuring the performance of RTN, GPTQ, and the proposed \boa, we use SpinQuant (instead of QuaRot) for the model transformation.
+It is worth noting that while QuaRot uses Hadamard matrices (that are independent of data) for the rotation~\cite{ashkboos2024quarot}, SpinQuant optimizes rotation matrices that make models more robust to the activation quantization and thus could outperform QuaRot~\cite{liu2024spinquant}.
+In our experiments, rotation matrices have been optimized with respect to activation-only quantized networks (\ie, weights are fixed with full-precision) as in~\cite{liu2024spinquant}.